psteinb/hpc-in-a-day/_episodes/01-02-filesystems.md

 > means that June 2016 will come before June 2017.
 {: .callout}

-Each of her estimation samples is labelled according to her predecesors convention with a unique ten-character ID, such as "ESTPI01729A".
+Each of her estimation samples is labeled according to her predecessors convention with a unique ten-character ID, such as "ESTPI01729A".
 This is what she found in the lab notebook given to her to record the program, version, machine, and other characteristics of the sample,